erasmolpa/profile/README.md

 Engineering leader with almost 20 years of experience building systems, enabling teams, and driving DevOps and SRE practices at scale.

-I focus on delivering value through **clarity**, **reliability**, and **technical ownership** — across platforms, teams, and time zones.

 My approach blends:

-- 🧠 Systems thinking over tool obsession
+- 🧠 Systems thinking
-- 🤝 Collaboration over silos
+- 🤝 Collaboration
-- 🚢 Shipping real work over slide decks
-- 📈 Enablement over control
+- 📈 Enablement and support

 Whether I’m writing code, mentoring engineers, or designing a platform strategy — I care about what lasts, what scales, and what helps people do great work.